Paperback-iOS/website/src/privacy-policy.md

 ---
-title: Privacy policy
 sidebar: false
 next: false
 ---

-# PRIVACY POLICY
+# Privacy Policy

-_Last updated Februari 16, 2024_
+_Last reviewed February 23, 2024_

 Thank you for choosing to be part of our community at Paperback (“**Company**”, “**we**”, “**us**”, or “**our**”).
 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about our policy, or our practices with regards to your personal information, please contact us at paperbackios@gmail.com.